-(b) New and amended standards not yet effective
+(b) New standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published but are not mandatory for the year ended 31 December 2023 and have not been early adopted by the Group.
+Certain new accounting standards and interpretations have been published but are not mandatory for the year ended 31 December 2024 and have not been early adopted by the Group.
 These standards are not expected to have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.